Brakku/Windows-Verkefni-W-L-kas-/README.md

 Can you delete the Brief file?
 What happens?
 Yes.
 Access is granted this time.

 What can you do to assign a drive letter to your partner’s shared folder?
 Mapping the shared folder to a drive letter using Map network drive.

 11.5.6.2 Lab

+Part1:

+step1:
+Record the name of this computer.
+LAPTOP-G8BNB6E4

+What is the current Remote Desktop Port?
+3389.

+What CLI command would you use to get the IP address?
+Ipconfig.

+Step2:
+Username:
+John doe

+Password:
+12345678

+Step3:
+What message is displayed on the remote computer and how much time is mentioned?
+The user on remote computer has 30 seconds to deny the remote desktop connection or approve it.
+If the user on remote computer does nothing, the remote desktop is allowed after 30 seconds.

+Part2:
+Step1:

+What is the default amount of time remote assistance invitations remain open?
+The default is 6 hours.

+What are the ways to send an invitation to a trusted person with Remote Assistance?
+A saved invitation file, via an email invitation, or using Easy Connect.

+Reflective questions:

+What type of scenarios are most appropriate for Remote Assistance in contrast with Remote Desktop?

+Answers may vary but should include that Remote Assistance is best suited in helping a user troubleshoot issues on their computer.
+Remote Desktop is best suiting for a user that needs to remotely connect to a different computer to access resources.

+How many simultaneous users can access a Windows computer at a single time?

+Only 1 user can access the Windows desktop at a time.
+If a local user is on a computer, they are disconnected.
+If the local user returns, the remote desktop connection is disconnected.
+What type of security components are implemented with Windows Remote Desktop?

+Answers may vary but should include authentication and encryption.

+How could remote desktop be used as a beneficial technology in the workplace?

+Answers will vary but may include remote connectivity to control a computer/server at a remote site or room.